activecat/dating-website-django/README.md

 Step 5: Use your web browser (eg. Chrome browser or Microsoft Edge) to surf http://localhost:8000/

-If you face any problem, please chat with us at https://t.me/activecat_dating
+If you face any problem, come and chat with us at https://t.me/activecat_dating

 ### Reference